1958 United States Senate election in New Jersey: Results

-Williams was the first candidate to win a Democratic nomination in New Jersey without the support of Hudson County since the 1898 gubernatorial election.
+Williams was the first candidate to win a Democratic nomination in New Jersey without the support of the Hudson County machine since the 1898 gubernatorial election.
 He attributed his victory directly to Meyner's support.
-Grogan carried Hudson County over McLean by a wide margin; he also pulled out narrow victories in Atlantic and Camden counties, where he had been endorsed late in the race.
+Grogan carried Hudson County over McLean by a wide margin and pulled out narrow victories in Atlantic and Camden, where he had been endorsed late in the race.